laanp/Icarus_Mods/README.md

 If you are playing multiplayer where one person is hosting, Use the exact same mods on everyone's PC, or else run the risk of weird shit happening.
-Usually the hosting player settings/mods will override anything running on the local machine(s), but match the mods to stay out of trouble.
+Usually the hosting player settings/mods will override anything running on the local client machine(s), but match the mods to stay out of trouble.

-Server machine:
+Dedicated Server machine:
 -----------------------
 Make sure Icarus has been shutdown,
-Place all your mod files (*.pak) in the server game mods folder located here:
+Place all your mod files (*.pak) in the dedicated server game mods folder located here:

 (drive):\<IcarusServerFolder>\Icarus\Content\Paks\mods

+NOTE - Replace (drive):\<IcarusServerFolder>\ with the applicable location you installed your Icarus Dedicated Server app.

 if the ...\mods directory does not exist, create it.

 Use the exact same mods on both server and client machine or else run the risk of weird shit happening.
-Usually the server settings/mods will override anything running on the local machine(s), but match the mods to stay out of trouble.
+Usually the server settings/mods will override anything running on the local client machine(s), but match the mods to stay out of trouble.

 ## Known Bugs/Issues/Notes - As of this current release.